Maybe-light1/Maybe-light1.github.io/_pages/Hobbies.md

 title: Hobbies!
 ---

-I have allot of hobbies,
+_I have allot of hobbies, like 50._